petrobras/waid/README.md

 # Jupyter Notebooks (Python)

+Two Jupyter notebooks, ``Plot_composite_logs.ipynb`` and ``Plot_segment_acoustic_image.ipynb``, are provided to illustrate the potential of the dataset:

+* ``Plot_composite_logs.ipynb`` shows how to load the data and plot basic and image logs in a composite display at user defined depth intervals;
-To illustrate the potential of the dataset, a Jupyter notebook ```plot_segment_acoustic_image.ipynb``` is provided showing the basic handling of the image log data and an application for image segmentation based on amplitude value tresholds.
+* Plot_segment_acoustic_image.ipynb`` shows the basic handling of the image log data and an application for image segmentation based on amplitude value tresholds.

 # Published work using WAID data